jes/pngcam/README.md

             Only really applicable with a ball-nose end mill.
             Default: treat black (0,0,0) as a hard limit on cut depth

+        --normalise
+            Measure the minimum and maximum brightness in the heightmap and stretch all brightness so that the full range of cut depth is achieved.
+            Default: no normalisation

+        --normalise-ignore-black
+            When normalising, ignore black (i.e. stretch all brightnesses apart from black, but leave black alone).
+            Note that normalisation is applied before inversion, so if you need this with --invert, you might have to invert the image externally instead.
+            Default: don't ignore black

     Output options:

         --quiet